Condoms are the only type of contraception that can both prevent pregnancy and protect against sexually transmitted infections (STIs).

 - It's possible for a condom to slip off during sex.
 If this happens, you may need emergency contraception and to get checked for STIs.

-- Condoms need to be stored in places that aren't too hot or cold, and away from sharp or rough surfaces that could tear them or wear them away.
+- Condoms need to be stored in places that are not too hot or cold, and away from sharp or rough surfaces that could tear them or wear them away.

-- Putting on a condom can be an enjoyable part of sex and doesn't have to feel like an interruption.
+- Putting on a condom can be an enjoyable part of sex and does not have to feel like an interruption.

 - If you're sensitive to latex, you can use polyurethane or polyisoprene condoms instead.